iiisthu/OS2021_Fall/Thread-1/README.md

 ### Operations on Embedding Vectors

-Two important operations on the embedding vectors are
+Three important operations on the embedding vectors are

 1. Initializing (`init_embedding`) the vectors on cold start (`cold_start`) ;
 2. Updating the vectors after observing user activities (`update`).